3 Types of Hold Harmless Agreements and When to Use Them

 Hold harmless agreement protections vary depending on the jurisdictions in which they are being executed.
 In some cases, agreements will protect a contractor from claims brought by corporations or companies not forming part of the agreement.

 Three Basic Types

 - Broad Form: With this type of agreement, a subcontractor being insured assumes all related liability for accidents, its own negligence, general contractor negligence, and the combined negligence of both the contractor and subcontractor.
 Due to its broad terms, many jurisdictions prohibit this form of hold harmless agreement.
 In some cases, to validate this type of agreement, a subcontractor must finance its own liability with an additional insurance policy.

-- Intermediate form: Under this form of agreement, a subcontractor assumes all liability for accidents and negligence.
+- Intermediate Form: Under this form of agreement, a subcontractor assumes all liability for accidents and negligence.
 A subcontractor is responsible for her related actions and will not be held accountable for the general contractor's accidents or negligence.
-This is one of the most common types of hold harmless agreements.
-The agreement is not dependent on whether an action was a subcontractor's fault or not; it depends only on who was responsible for the accident or who was acting in a negligent way.
+It is one of the most common types of hold harmless agreements.
+The agreement is not dependent on whether an action was a subcontractor's fault or not; it depends only on who was responsible for the accident or who was acting negligently.
 If both parties were negligent, a subcontractor will be held responsible for her actions and will be liable for her actions and omissions.